 The burden of proof falls on the rights holder.
-It has to demonstrate that there are phonetic, visual or conceptual similarities between its sign and the respondent's domain name, to prove that it is likely to create a risk of confusion in the public mind.
+It must demonstrate that there are phonetic, visual or conceptual similarities between its sign and the respondent's domain name to prove that it is likely to create a risk of confusion in the public mind.

-Infringement can be proven by any means.
+Infringement may be proven by any means.
 Good faith is not taken into account.